gtms/PrognosticSurvival/README.md

       executed on later R sessions.
     - _Raw data_

       Raw data can be found in the `data` directory.
 The `csv` directory contains the file `studies.csv`, which has information about all data-sets analyzed in this study.
 The `rda` directory contains all data-sets stored on disk as `Rda` files.
-The `sigs` directory contains biologically motivated gene expression signatures in `Rda` format, plus the 4722 MSigDB curated gene sets (collection v4.0, updated on May 31, 2013) in the `gmt` format.
+The `sigs` directory contains biologically motivated gene expression signatures in `Rda` format, plus the 4722 MSigDB curated gene sets (collection v4.0, updated on May 31, 2013), as downloaded from <http://www.broadinstitute.org/gsea/msigdb>, in the `gmt`
+      format.
     - _Pre-processed data_

       Pre-processed data, or cached data, can be found in the `cache` directory as